AlejandroRoman/DarkModeToggle/README.md

 * Installation: Simply double-click to unzip and then double-click the resulting DarkModeToggle.spoon file to move it to your \~/.hammerspoon/Spoons directory

 **3) Edit the \~/.hammerspoon/init.lua configuration file**
 * Copy/paste the text of one of the sample implementation scripts (below) into your init.lua configuration file.
+Then reload/restart Hammerspoon.
 * For more elaborate implementations, the API for this spoon is fully documented in detail below.

-**4) Reload/Restart Hammerspoon**

 ## Example/Sample implementation(s):